Skip to main content

 As Clinical Parasitologist at the Hospital for Tropical Diseases, UCLH, Laura leads the diagnostic parasitology service and manages patients with a broad range of parasitic infections including echinococcosis (hydatid disease), cysticercosis and malaria.
 She leads the echinococcus and neuroparasitology multidisciplinary teams which receive referrals from all over the UK.
 Laura believes that the laboratory is an essential and often under-recognised part of patient outcome and experience and is passionate about ensuring that patients in the UK have access to the best available diagnostics for parasitic infections.

-Michael is Medical Director and a Founder of the Newlife Foundation for Disabled Children.
-This charity is now the largest non-governmental provider of disability equipment for children in the UK and has also funded over £15m of medical research including the Newlife Birth Defects Research Centre at the Institute of Child Heath (University College London).
+Michael was the Medical Director and a Founder of the Newlife Charity for Disabled Children.
+This charity is now the largest non-governmental provider of disability equipment for children in the UK and has also funded over £20m of medical research including the Newlife Birth Defects Research Centre at the Institute of Child Heath (University College London).
+He is also a Trustee for the Kennedy Trust which supports the Institute of Rheumatology at Oxford University.

 She qualified from University of Bombay, Mumbai, India with MBBS and then MD in Medicine and Therapeutics; following this she trained in haematology at Christian Medical College, South India for a year before moving to the UK where she completed her training in haematology and stem cell transplant.
 Following a year of research in haematopoietic stem cells she was appointed as consultant haematologist in 1995, initially at West Middlesex Hospital and moved to the Royal Free Hospital in 2011.
 Since 2015 she has been working across UCLH and RFH.